I believe things

 It is a transversal and multidisciplinary show, anchored in the text that carries it.

 BROADCASTING | IN PROGRESS VERSIONS OF THE SHOW

 Text, video, music, dancers and an aerial silk circus artist, with Manon Briaumont, Barbara Goguier and Pascale Goubert.

-Text declaimed at the microphone + live music with Barbara Goguier and Éric Martinen.
+Text declaimed at the microphone by with Barbara Goguier and music from Mathieu Gaborit (alias aYato San) & Éric Martinen.

 Transversal and multidisciplinary, “I believe things…” mixes circus arts and dance, staging bodies in a space where aerial and ground dancing, video, music and poetry are combined.